richelbilderbeek/razzo/README.md

 Done|Create MBD nLTT file|`raz_create_mbd_nltt_file`
 Done|Create twin BD nLTT file|`raz_create_bd_nltt_file`

-### Data handling functions
+#### Data handling functions

 These functions do the actual work.
-The work on parsed data and are not intended to be called from a script
+They work on parsed data and are not intended to be called from a script

 Status|Description|Function name
 ---|---|---